sitedata/checklyhq.com/site/content/docs/reporting/_index.md

     parent: "Reporting"
 ---

-With the reporting dashboard one can get an overview of all of their checks and their average, p95, and p99 response times as well as the success ratio and more.
+With the reporting dashboard one can get an overview of all of their checks and their `average`, `p95`, and `p99` response times as well as the success ratio and more.
 One can also export this data to a CSV for further processing by any other tools one might have.

 ## Overview